astralway/webindex/README.md

 Webindex is an example [Apache Fluo][fluo] application that uses [Common Crawl][cc] web crawl data to index links to web pages in multiple ways.
 It has a simple UI to view the resulting indexes.
-If you are new to Fluo, you may want start with the [fluo-quickstart][qs] or [phrasecount][pc] applications as the webindex application is more complicated.
+If you are new to Fluo, you may want start with the [quickstart][qs] or [phrasecount][pc] applications as the webindex application is more complicated.
 For more information on how the webindex application works, view the [tables](docs/tables.md) and [code](docs/code-guide.md) documentation.

 ### Requirements